 - Those wanting to be learn advance pentesting/hacking techniques.

-- This course is not for those new to ethical hacking.
+- This course is not an entry level course.